DVMProject/dvmv24/README.md

 # DVM-V24 USB V24 Adapter
 No more cisco routers and WIC cards!
 Now you can connect your quantar directly to a linked network without stacks of extra hardware.
-The DVM-V24 connects Quantars and other V24-capable equipment to the [DVMDFSI network bridge application](https://github.com/DVMProject/dvmdfsi).
+The DVM-V24 connects Quantars and other V24-capable equipment to the [DVM Host (dvmhost) software](https://github.com/DVMProject/dvmhost).

 <img src="pics/front.jpg" width="256"><img src="pics/back.jpg" width="256"><img src="pics/quan.jpg" width="256">